Director's Cut (Kate Bush album): Critical reception

-Critical reception for the album was mostly positive, with most reviewers acknowledging the confusion surrounding the release of this unique revisitation of old songs.
+Critical reception for the album was mostly positive, with reviewers acknowledging the confusion surrounding the release of this revisitation of old songs.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album received an average score of 80, based on 22 reviews, which indicates "generally favorable reviews".
 Simon Price of The Independent noted: "Director's Cut was greeted with reactions ranging between disappointment, bafflement and ridicule, before anyone had heard a note... taken on its own merits, however, there's plenty to enjoy".

-Specifically, Fiona Shephard of The Scotsman gave Director's Cut a 4-star review, writing: "Ever the perfectionist, Kate Bush has revisited earlier songs, the first-time recordings of which didn't reflect her original vision.
+In a 4-star review, Fiona Shephard of The Scotsman wrote "Ever the perfectionist, Kate Bush has revisited earlier songs, the first-time recordings of which didn't reflect her original vision.
 The resulting revamps are satisfying, rounded – and occasionally bizarre."
-Thom Jurek of AllMusic stated that he found the release "deeply engaging and satisfying" and particularly stated that since Bush has "her own world-class recording studio" where "she's kept up with technology" that it shows positively in the details added to the remade songs.
+Thom Jurek of AllMusic stated that he found the release "deeply engaging and satisfying" and that since Bush has "her own world-class recording studio" where "she's kept up with technology" that it shows positively in the details added to the remade songs.